 Use Azure Site Recovery to make backups between changes to application tiers.

-Use Azure DevOps, Templates and BiCep to speed up automation in Azure.
+Use Azure DevOps, Templates and Bicep to speed up automation in Azure.

 Full architecture diagrams and migration plans should be built out and responsibility assignments with deadlines created.